Frequently Asked Questions

 How do I attend Aphasia Center of California programs?

-The first step is to call the Aphasia Center of California at (510) 336-0112.
-During this phone call, we will gather information including relevant medical history and the current severity and type of aphasia.
-We will also determine which of our services are of most interest to the person with aphasia.
-An appointment will then be made for an initial visit to our program.
+The first step is to contact the Aphasia Center of California.
+You can email info@aphasiacenter.org or call us at (510) 336-0112.
+Our speech therapist will call you to gather information including relevant medical history and the current severity and type of aphasia.
+We will discuss which of our services are of most interest to the person with aphasia.
+A trial visit to the recommended group will then be set up, at no cost to you.

-I have a family member with aphasia who lives outside of the Northern California area.
-Can we come to the Aphasia Center of California for a few months of treatment?
+I have a family member with aphasia who lives outside of the Bay Area.
+Can we access services if we’re somewhere else in California?

-Our programs are community based to provide long-term treatment and support for all those affected by aphasia.
-We recommend that individuals who attend our programs live nearby for at least a 4 month time period to experience the benefit of attending the aphasia communication groups.
+Yes!
+Our programs are currently running online via Zoom to provide long-term treatment and support for all those affected by aphasia.
+We recommend that individuals who attend our programs attend them for at least a 4 month time period to experience the benefit of attending the aphasia communication groups.

 How long can I continue to make progress following my stroke?